 All undergraduates must pursue full-time studies unless admitted to Special Status.
 The normal load for undergraduates is 16-semester credits.
 When registration falls below 12 credits, students are not eligible to participate in certain extracurricular activities, such as athletics, and jeopardize their financial aid status.

-Students who wish to take more than 19 credits in a semester or more than 3 credits in a May Term must submit a petition to the Dean’s Office.
-Students who are approved will be charged an excess-credit fee.
+Students who wish to take more than 19 credits in a semester or more than 3 credits in a May Term must submit a petition to the Dean’s Office prior to overload enrollment; credit totals include all credits taken, both internally at the University of Redlands and externally at other institutions.
+Students who are approved will be charged tuition for all excess credits.
 For more information, see the College of Arts and Sciences Tuition and Fees chapter of this Catalog.